supercodepoet/django-skylark/docs/uses.rst

 =====================================
 It's important to adhere to the DRY principal.
 In case you have forgotten this stands for "Do not Repeat Yourself".
 Django Templates allow you to extend one template with another.
-CrunchyFrog allows you to specify another YAML file within your own.
+Django Skylark allows you to specify another YAML file within your own.

 Here's how this works.
 Let's create a YAML file with everything we need called ``add.yaml`` ::